WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

 ## Create your BOT

-1. Go to [Webex Developer Portal](https://developer.webex.com/docs/bots), log in as a Webex administrator in your Webex Meetings Guest-2-Guest organization with the lab credentials provided, and click on **Start Building Apps** and **Create a Bot**
+1. Go to [Webex Developer Portal](https://developer.webex.com/docs/bots), log in as a Webex administrator in your Webex Meetings Guest-2-Guest organization with the lab credentials provided, and click on **Create a Bot**.

 2. Select a unique Bot name (for example 'Video Expert PODX' where X is your POD number), and an icon of your choice.